 It is not just a matter of definitions: the FCTC is fundamentally incompatible with regulation of ENDS as an alternative to smoking.
-This is because its key provisions are all aimed to reduce, prevent or eliminate tobacco.
-While it is desirable to do that for combustible tobacco (cigarettes etc) it is undesirable to apply the same approach to products that are much safer than smoking.
+This is because its key provisions are all aimed to reduce, prevent or eliminate tobacco use - and this is hard coded into its purpose and measures.
+While it is desirable to do that for combustible tobacco (cigarettes etc) it is undesirable to apply the same philosophical approach to products that are much safer alternatives to smoking.